What is Hoshin Kanri?

 Hoshin Kanri Step 3: Establish and Link Your Goals or Objectives

-Now your Hoshin Plan shows where you’re headed and how you will measure success.
-The next step is to set a small number of long term objectives.
+Overall your Hoshin Plan shows where you’re headed and how you will measure success.
+Secondly, set a small number of long term objectives.
 Typically these are things you want to accomplish in the next 3 to 5 years.
-Then break those objectives down into annual strategic objectives.
+Shortly, break those objectives down into annual strategic objectives.
 Be careful.
-If you have too many the organization will be unable to invest sufficient resources or time to achieve all of your goals and your risk not achieving any of the goals.
+If you have too many, then the organization will be unable to invest sufficient resources or time to achieve all of your goals and your risk not achieving any of the goals.
 Use market research and data to make your decisions, not emotion.
-Look to your team, your data, your value stream maps, and other sources to determine which objectives will have the most impact on your business.
-Use the success criteria created in step 2, your KPIs, to guide the process.
+Look at your data, your value stream maps, and other sources to determine which objectives will have the most impact.
+Use the success criteria created in step 2, your KPIs, whenever you can to guide the process.

 Here’s a simple example:

 Leading KPI – Cleanliness Score of the Emergency Department